bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **defer**<**T**>(`factory`: function): *[ObservableLike](interfaces/observablelike.md)‹T›*

-Creates an observable that when subscribed to calls the `factory` function to make a new observable for each new `SubscriberLike`.
+Creates an `ObservableLike` that when subscribed to calls the `factory` function to create a new source instance for each subscriber.

 **Type parameters:**